 I am a User Experience (UX) Designer, Researcher, and creative problem-solver.
 I focus my work on healthcare.

 How I work

-I love to sketch, brainstorm, talk to and learn from actual users, solve difficult problems, manage project details, and work closely with my team.
+I love to collaboratively sketch, brainstorm, talk to and learn from actual users, facilitate conversations, solve difficult problems, manage project details, and work closely with my team.
 I use visualization to model ecosystems, communicate research findings, and better understand complex relationships.

 People tell me I’m the ‘glue’ that keeps a project together.
 Collaboration and communication come naturally to me.
 You might say I’m an Interaction Designer with a project management bent.

 In my spare time…

-When I’m not working you can find me telemark & nordic skiing, hiking, running, playing ultimate frisbee, attending farmer’s markets, finding cute dogs to pet, and watching true crime television.
+When I’m not working you can find me hiking, telemark & nordic skiing, running, watercolor painting, attending farmer’s markets, finding cute dogs to pet, and watching true crime television.